Rachel Bilson: Fashion design

 Bilson has been recognized by several media sources as being a "fashion junkie".
 She has described herself as having a "vintage" sense of style and has noted Kate Moss and Diane Keaton as inspirations.

+Much of her fashion collection was lost when her home was burglarized in May 2009.
+Bilson's fashion and sense of style made her the unwitting target of the Bling Ring, who burglarized her home on several occasions.

 Bilson approached DKNY Jeans in late 2007 with a view to design a clothing line with the fashion brand.
 Together they created Edie Rose.
 The collection was launched in September 2008.
 Bilson's idea was to keep fashionable items accessible to young women by keeping the prices of each piece under $100.
 An advertising image was released in July 2008 which featured Bilson modelling her Edie Rose collection.
 Bilson stated that she wanted to keep her fashion line "as separate as possible from Rachel Bilson, the actress.
 I'm hoping people will appreciate it for the clothes, not the person behind them."
-Much of her fashion collection was lost when her home was burglarized in May 2009.
-Bilson's fashion and sense of style made her the unwitting target of the Bling Ring, who burglarized her home on several occasions.

 In 2011, Bilson collaborated with her personal stylist, Nicole Chavez, and shoe industry leader Steve Madden, to launch the footwear destination ShoeMint, an "online customized shoe shopping experience".

 In 2013, Bilson designed a shirt for Invisible Children.